WebAssembly/function-references/proposals/function-references/Overview.md

 * Result types are refined to the following form:
   - `resulttype ::= [<valtype>*] <localidx>*`
   - the local indices record which locals have been set as a side effect
+  - result types are assigned to labels and the result of instruction sequences

 * There is a natural notion of subtyping on result types:
   - `[t1*] x1*  <:  [t2*] x2*`